 - 1 tsp Orange Zest

-- 1 tsp Lemon Zest
+- 1 teaspoon Lemon Zest

-- 1 tsp Ground Nutmeg fresh grated
+- 1 teaspoon Ground Nutmeg fresh grated

-- 150 grams Mixed Nuts (almonds, macadamia, pecans)
+- 75 grams (½ cups) Mixed Nuts (almonds, macadamia, pecans)

-- 2 tsp Vanilla Extract
+- 2 teaspoon Vanilla Extract

 - Pour into the prepared baking pan